 How to Know if Greed is A Disguise for Positive Thinking?

 It isn’t difficult to find out if greed is in your meditation toward positive thinking.
-In your daily conversations with friends, do you deny what is viewed as the negative parts of life such as aging, illness, and death?
+In your daily conversations with friends, do you deny what is viewed as the negative parts of life such as ageing, illness, and death?
 Do you deny negative thoughts and push them away?
 Or, do you feel guilty about your habitual negative thinking and try to force yourself into thinking positive ones?

 These are all signals that you are greedy for only positive thoughts and things in your life.
 If we cannot accept the negative things in life, our meditation practice toward positive thinking is not going anywhere.
 Meditation is a practice to calm the mind so that it can pay attention to singular objects.
-Whereas mindfulness meditation is about understanding the cause and effects of your thoughts, feelings, and bodily reactions so you can choose wisely without rejecting negativity.
+Whereas mindfulness meditation is about understanding the causes and effects of your thoughts, feelings, and bodily reactions so you can choose wisely without rejecting negativity.
 When practitioners habour greed in their practice – for example, to practice mindfulness and meditation in order to get something, they will drop the practice when it doesn’t serve them.

 Want to learn mindfulness practice without being confused about its purpose and aims?
 Get in touch with us for an eight-week mindfulness course.